David Thorne (writer): Early life and education

 Thorne was born in Geraldton, Western Australia, and is of Welsh descent.
 He has one sibling; a sister.
 Thorne's family moved to Adelaide, South Australia in 1976 where he attended Modbury North Primary school and then Banksia Park International High School.
-From 1991 to 1994, he attended the University of South Australia - earning a bachelor's degree in visual communication (graphics).
+From 1991 to 1994, he attended the University of South Australia – earning a bachelor's degree in visual communication (graphics).

 Personal life

-Thorne lives in Virginia with his spouse Holly and son Sebastian.
-He works remotely for a Washington, D.C. based branding agency and spends his spare time writing, playing tennis, riding ATVs, and working on his boat.
+Thorne works remotely for a Washington, D.C.–based branding agency and spends his spare time writing, playing tennis, riding ATVs, and working on his boat.
 He also enjoys traveling and is a competitive sporting clays shooter.

 Incidents

 On 3 March 2010, the website was taken offline for several hours and any attempt to access it was directed to a page stating the account had been suspended.
 Thorne had published an article a few days earlier detailing an email exchange with an officer from South Australia's E-Crime unit regarding an earlier article in which Thorne wrote of purchasing drugs to sell at a profit.
 Following the correspondence with the officer, Thorne replaced the word drugs with cats in the original article to avoid the threat of having the website shut down.

 A former colleague, Simon Edhouse, has claimed one of Thorne's email exchanges with him was fabricated.
 Another former colleague, Lucius Thaller, stated Thorne used his real name and photograph, leading him to feel suicidal.
 Thorne maintains, "The email articles are verbatim although I do fix spelling errors, as is my prerogative, and bad grammar prior to posting.
 I also sometimes change the person's name or remove their second name, unless they have overly annoyed me, and there have been occasions when I have had to add context or delete non-contexual content such as footers.
 The non-email based articles feature people I know and are exag [sic] but based on actual events."